platformsh/platformsh-docs/src/development/ssh.md

 ## SSH to your Web Server

-In the management console header to the top right of the screen, click the `SSH` drop down button"
+In the management console header, select the environment tab, and select the environment that you want to ssh into.
+You will find an `SSH` drop down button towards the top right.
+Click it!

 ![SSH header pulldown](/images/management-console/header-ssh.png)